-Visit Zhujiajiao, one of Shanghai's sleepy water towns.
-Return to Shanghai and enjoy the ancient treasures of the Shanghai Museum before wandering around People's Square.
+Today drive approximately one and a half hours to Zhujiajiao, one of Shanghai's sleepy water towns.
+Sightseeing here is leisurely and involves a couple of hours exploring on foot.
+Later return to Shanghai and enjoy the ancient treasures of the Shanghai Museum and the People's Square.
 Dine tonight on traditional Shanghainese cuisine.